In this post I’m sharing why you might want to use Pinterest to promote your business in 2020.

-(Note, this is one mother of a guide, so you might want to grab your notebook or, uh, pin this post 😉 to save it for later)
+(Note, this is one mother of a guide, so you might want to grab your notebook or, um, pin this post 😉 to save it for later)

-When I first started using Pinterest to try to market my business, I got disheartened really quickly.
+When I first started using Pinterest to promote my business, I got disheartened really quickly.

 It’s also much faster than waiting for Google to show you in search results,